nickbalestra/nickbalestra.github.io/_posts/2015-07-05-classes-and-instantiation-patterns-in-javascript.markdown

 #### Pros & Cons

 The functional-shared pattern solve the cons we saw in the functional pattern.
-But still have a big draback: the pointers in each istance are created during the istantiation only, meaning that if we add or edit shared methods those won't be available to our instances unless we update them (i.e. by running the extend again on each of our instances.).
+But, it still have a big drawback: the pointers in each istance are created during the istantiation only, meaning that if we add or edit shared methods those won't be available to our instances unless we update them (i.e. by invoking the extend helper again on each of our instances.).

 * * *